-Established in 2013, the Arod Quartet came to the attention on the international stage when they won First Prize at the prestigious ARD International Music Competition in Munich, having already taken First Prize at the Carl Nielsen Chamber Music Competition in Copenhagen in 2015 and at the FNAPEC European Competition (Paris) in 2014.
-In 2017, it is appointed “BBC New Generation Artist” for the 2017 to 2019 seasons, and ECHO Rising Star for the 2018-2019 season.
+Founded in 2013, the Quatuor Arod benefited from the teaching of Mathieu Herzog and Jean Sulem, as well as the Quatuor Artemis at the Queen Elisabeth Music Chapel in Brussels.
+They have also worked regularly with the Quatuor Ebène and the Quatuor Diotima.
+In 2016, they won the First Prize at the ARD International Music Competition of Munich.
+They had already been awarded the First Prize at the Carl Nielsen International Competition of Copenhagen in 2015 and the First Prize at the European Competition of the FNAPEC Concours in 2014.
+In 2016, they were HSBC laureates of the Festival d’Aix Academy.
+In 2017, they were appointed “BBC New Generation Artist” for the seasons 2017 to 2019, and ECHO Rising Star for the season 2018-2019.

 For the past few seasons, the Quatuor Arod has been performing in the greatest concert halls in France and worldwide: the Philharmonie de Paris, the Operas of Bordeaux and Montpellier, the Vienna Konzerthausand Musikverein, the Berlin Philharmonie, the Amsterdam Concertgebouw, the Zurich Tonhalle, the Wigmore Hall and the Barbican Centre in London, Carnegie Hall in New-York, Bozar Bruxelles, Auditori of Barcelona, Elbphilharmonie in Hamburg, Gulbenkian of Lisbon, the Stockholm Konzerthuset, the Philharmonie of Luxembourg, the Oji Hall of Tokyo, the Salzburg Mozarteum… as well as in Denmark, Italy, Serbia, Finland, Morocco, Israel, the Czech Republic, and China…